rust-adventure/skein/docs/inserting-components.md

 ## Objects, Meshes, and Materials

-Objects, Meshes, and Materials are all located in slightly different places in the Blender UI and all of them can receive components.
+Objects, Meshes, etc are all located in slightly different places in the Blender UI and all of them can receive components.

 ### Objects